Frog911/Sitecore9U2-Commerce-Scaled/README.md

 # Objective:
-Deploy Sitecore 9 Commerce Update 2 irrespective of topologies as long as you have required access required on the servers.
+Deploy Sitecore 9 Commerce Update 2 in scaled enviornment irrespective of XP topology as long as you have required access to the servers.
+This script will allow to deploy each of the commerce services independently of each other and on seperate servers.

 # Prerequisite:
 Sitecore 9 is up and running with SQL Server and Solr